anandrajsingh/anandrajsingh.github.io/_posts/2024-7-10-Kubernetes-Components.md

 **Key-Value Data Store**
 etcd is an open source project under the Cloud Native Computing Foundation (CNCF). etcd is a strongly consistent, distributed key-value data store used to persist a Kubernetes cluster's state.
 New data is written to the data store only by appending to it, data is never replaced in the data store.
 Obsolete data is compacted (or shredded) periodically to minimize the size of the data store.

+etcd's CLI management tool -etcdctl, provides snapshot save and restore capabilities which come in handy especially for single etcd instance Kubernetes cluster - common in development and learning environments.
+However, in Stage and Production environments, it is extremely important to replicate the data stores in HA mode, for cluster configuration data resiliency.

 **Worker Node**